-Once you’ve decided to invest in a barcode system, (and you really should!) one of the most important aspects of that system will be the type of price / barcode scanner you choose to use.
-We won’t dig into the really techy details of different systems right now (there are plenty of other articles on that), but this article will make the case for the type of of scanner to purchase for your small business’ needs.
+Once you’ve decided to invest in a barcode system, (and you really should!) one of the most important aspects of that system will be the type of barcode or price scanner you choose to use.
+We won’t dig into the really technical details of different systems right now (there are plenty of other articles on that), but this article will make the case for the type of of scanner to purchase for your small business’ needs.

 Types of barcode scanner technology

 There are four main technologies used for actually scanning and identifying barcodes: